Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 49 -.md

 	: Sirona, Lilith, and Wander get back to the nursing home : Lilith and Sirona cast the spell on Ioun, who immediately stands up and reveals a hidden goliath

-:
+: Ioun
-	: Rules to Nowhere
+	: Rules to the Nowhere King
 		: To open the door, the door must be open from both sides.
-It must also be opened by his blood :
+It must also be opened by his blood :  Some talk-no-jutsu over chess, war, and the cruel nature of the commander : Prompted by mentioning Robinfell, Ioun talks about the first king of Ashgore King Alphino ordering the extermination of the orcs in Ashgore for the death of his family